tqsd/QontainerNet/README.md

 # QontainerNet
 ___
-QontainerNet is a ComNetsEmu extension, that enables the simulation to use quantum enhanced communication links.
-Currently the project contains three types of quantum enhanced links, based on Generate Entanglement When Idle -- GEWI protocol.
+QontainerNet is a ComNetsEmu extension that enables the simulation of quantum enhanced communication links.
+Currently the project contains three types of quantum enhanced links, based on Generate Entanglement When Idle (GEWI) protocol [1].

 1. Fully Quantum Mechanically Simulated GEWI Link
     Full quantum simulation is ran inside of docker container with QuNetSim.